-of the output of the Wells Project, less the amount purchased by the CCT, at two times the full cost of production.
+During each contract year, each Power Purchaser is obligated to pay its share of the Wells Project annual power costs.
+Annual power costs for each contract year are estimated in advance of the output of the Wells Project, less the amount purchased by the CCT, at the full cost of production.